dvens/frontend-typescript-boilerplate/docs/Commands.md

 ### `yarn static` (`tools/scripts/static.js`) ###
 - Cleans up the output `/build` directory.
-- Generates favicons based upon the `public/logo.png` and the `config/favicons.js` settings.
 - Generates polyfills based upon the `config/polyfills.js` settings.
 - Bundles SASS and Javascript through [Webpack](https://webpack.github.io/) and moves the assets that are used in Javascript and SASS into the `/build` folder.
 - Generates static routes based upon the pages in `/src/pages`.